What's on this page:

 Intel’s social media policy is an excellent example.

-Though the full policy is very text-heavy, they’ve also broken it up into 3 easy to understand rules of engagement 👇
+Though the full policy is very text-heavy, they’ve also broken it up into 3 easy-to-understand rules of engagement 👇

 - Be Upfront